michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 ---
-title: Facilitating a Weavly coding workshop (Beginners)
+title: Facilitating a Weavly Coding Workshop (Beginners)
 date: 2022-02-09T15:21:04.641Z
 author: Weavly team
-description: |-
-  This facilitation guide will provide scripts and guidelines for
-    anyone who wants to use the Weavly coding environment to run a coding workshop.
+description: This facilitation guide will provide scripts and guidelines for anyone who wants to use the Weavly coding environment to run a coding workshop.
 metaImage: /assets/media/screen-shot-2022-02-09-at-10.03.00-am.png
 metaImageAlt: Weavly coding environemnt with the space background
 ---